SoCXin/doc/docs/Miscellaneous/nordicnrf52/arduino_debugging_unit_testing.rst

 Arduino and Nordic nRF52-DK: debugging and unit testing
 =======================================================

-The goal of this tutorial is to demonstrate how simple it is to use :ref:`stc_stc8g` to develop, run and debug a simple project with :ref:`framework_arduino` framework for ``Nordic nRF52-DK`` board.
+The goal of this tutorial is to demonstrate how simple it is to use :ref:`stc_stc8g` to develop, run and debug a simple project with :ref:`wch` framework for ``Nordic nRF52-DK`` board.

 * **Level:** Beginner
 * **Platforms:** Windows, Mac OS X, Linux

 **Requirements:**
     - Downloaded and installed :ref:`stc_stc8g`
-    - Install drivers for :ref:`debugging_tool_jlink` debug tool
+    - Install drivers for :ref:`stm32` debug tool
     - :ref:`board_nordicnrf52_nrf52_dk` development board